AmithGamagedara/Weather-Dashboard/README.md

 # 🌦️ React Weather Dashboard
-This is a responsive weather dashboard app that shows you the current weather and a 5-day forecast for your chosen city.
+This is a responsive weather dashboard application that shows you the current weather and a 5-day forecast for your chosen city.
 It is built to be easy to use and works well on both desktop and mobile devices.

 <div align="left">
   <img src="https://img.shields.io/badge/React-%2320232a.svg?style=for-the-badge&logo=react&logoColor=%2361DAFB" alt="React" />